What Humane World for Animals (formerly the HSUS) Does

-Today we continue to confront the largest national and international problems facing animals.
-These are problems which local shelters and other organizations don’t have the reach or the resources to take on, such as puppy mills, the fur industry, horse slaughter and soring, trophy hunting and the wildlife trade, and factory farming.
-Nearly 70 years later, we’re still leading the charge to fight the big fights to end suffering for all animals.
+Today we continue to confront the largest problems facing animals.
+These are problems which local shelters and other organizations don’t have the reach or the resources to take on, such as puppy mills, the fur industry, horse slaughter and soring, trophy hunting and other threats to wildlife, and factory farming.
+More than 70 years later, we’re still leading the charge to fight the big fights to end suffering for all animals.

 The Humane Society of the United States is rated a four-star charity by Charity Navigator, is approved by the Better Business Bureau’s Wise Giving Alliance for all 20 of its standards for charity accountability, which address charity governance, finances, effectiveness reporting, appeal accuracy, website disclosures and donor privacy.
 The HSUS has Guidestar’s Platinum Seal of Transparency for providing donors with information on our strategic plan, impact, leadership demographics and other metrics.